h15200/notes/system-design.md

 - noSql document store, but capable of transactions.
 Sort of in-between two worlds.
 Uses b-tree despite it being a noSql, allowing for slower writes but fast reads.
 Easy to use for fast mvps

+## Riak vs Redis vs Memcached

+- Riak is a key-value store on disk.
+Not in-memory
+  - uses multi/no leader replication with conflict resolution so writes are a bit slow but consistent
+- Memcached is a very simple in memory key-value store which does not have any replication measures or failure handling.
+It does have paritions with consistent hash ring, but there are no handling of faults.
+- Redis builds on top of basic features in Memcached.
+  - has two modes.
+(Single Node) and (Cluster)
+  - In single mode, has transactions and range queries
+  - In cluster mode uses single leader replication with automatic failover. if the write node fails, another will be chosen via gossip protocol.
+Note that if a leader fails before writing, some writes could fail